TheRealNin/ns2-rebirth/mvm.md

 * Nerve gas grenades damage armor, just like against aliens.
 (It's kind of more like an acid grenade)
 * Bullets have a slight damage falloff starting at 6 metres (20 feet)
 * Flamethrowers cannot ignite marine buildings, but they can ignite marines!
 Afterburn damage increased slightly.
+* Grenade Launcher blast radius reduced by 25% from 4.8 meters to 3.6 meters
+* Marine jetpack fuel use no longer depends on your inventory weight.
+Instead, jetpack acceleration is scaled to your inventory weight

 ## Extra Mods
 ### Healing field